rbisdorff/Digraph3/docSphinx/tutorial.rst

   freq.:  [0, 0, 0, 0, 3, 24,  2, 0, 0, 0,  0,  0,  0]
   Results in c12.misset

-In the 12-cycle digraph, we observe 29 MIS -- 4 of cardinality 3, 24 of cardinality 5, and one of cardinality 6.
-The command :py:func:`digraphs.Digraph.showOrbits` renders now the labelled representatives of each of fours orbits of isomorphic MIS with the corresponding number of orbit stabilizers (symmetry axes), as illustrated in the unlabelled graphs of *Figure-1* below:
+In the 12-cycle graph, we observe 29 MIS -- 4 of cardinality 3, 24 of cardinality 5, and one of cardinality 6.
+The command :py:func:`digraphs.Digraph.showOrbits` renders now the labelled representatives of each of fours orbits of isomorphic MISs with the corresponding number of orbit stabilizers (symmetry axes), as illustrated in the unlabelled graphs of *Figure-1* below:

 >>> c12.showOrbits(c12.misset,withListing=False)
 ...